 Except with prior approval from the Executive Office of the Regional Water Board, chlorine shall not be removed from bioassay samples.
-However, chlorine may be removed from the Pomona WRP effluent bioassay samples in the laboratory because often the recycled water demand is high and there is no effluent water available for sampling over the weir after the dechlorination process.
+However, chlorine may be removed from the Saugus WRP effluent bioassay samples in the laboratory due to sampling restrictions at the weir drop structure that precludes collection of a representative dechlorinated effluent sample.

-- VI.
-LAND DISCHARGE MONITORING REQUIREMENTS (NOT APPLICABLE) - VII.
+VI.
+LAND DISCHARGE MONITORING REQUIREMENTS (NOT APPLICABLE)

+VII.
 RECYCLING MONITORING REQUIREMENTS (NOT APPLICABLE)